The Summer Pop-Up Dog Park was a pilot project, approved by Sannich Council in May, and took place in Saanich Parks over 10 weeks this summer.

 - Cadboro-Gyro Park - August 24 to September 7

 Concerns have arisen about the impact dogs off leash have on wildlife, natural areas, property trespass and the enjoyment of other park users.
-Since dogs can be off leash if under effective control in most Saanich Parks, this pilot project is in response to uphold the concerns non-dog owners have while being inclusive to dog owner needs.
-The program will also:
+Since dogs can be off leash if under effective control in most Saanich Parks, this pilot project was in response to uphold the concerns non-dog owners have while being inclusive to dog owner needs.
+The program:

-- Provide a safe space for dog owners to allow their dog to play off leash.
+- Provided a safe space for dog owners to allow their dog to play off leash.

-- Supply a space to promote community building through similar dog related interests.
+- Supplied a space to promote community building through similar dog related interests.

-- Provide an opportunity to educate pet owners about our ‘Park Petiquette’ information enabling dog owners to excel.
+- Provided an opportunity to educate pet owners about our ‘Park Petiquette’ information enabling dog owners to excel.

-- Provide opportunities for dog owners' to redirect their utilization of park facilities such as tennis courts, artificial turfs and fenced baseball diamonds.
+- Provided opportunities for dog owners' to redirect their utilization of park facilities such as tennis courts, artificial turfs and fenced baseball diamonds.

-- The pop-up dog parks will provide a temporary ‘trial’ space where dog owners can have their dogs off leash while also maintaining the integrity of other park facilities.
+- Offered a temporary ‘trial’ space where dog owners can have their dogs off leash while also maintaining the integrity of other park facilities.